zcco/MopinionAngular/README.md

 ```

 ## Build
-Before build dont forget to change [id] to a usable deployment ID.
+Before build dont forget to change [id] on the index.html to a usable deployment ID.